jsbam/oru-thesis-quarto-template/README.md

-# ORU Thesis - Quarto Typst Format
+# ÖRU Thesis - Quarto Typst Format

-This is a Quarto extension for creating thesis documents following Örebro University (ORU) formatting guidelines using Typst.
+This is a Quarto extension created to reproduce Örebro University (ÖRU) thesis PDF templating.
+The official ÖRU thesis template is a MS Word document that needs to be converted to PDF (see `offical-oru-thesis-template` directory).
+This Quarto extension is an attempt to reproduce ÖRU thesis PDF applying ÖRU formatting guidelines using Quarto and Typst.

 ## Features

-- **ORU-compliant formatting**: Follows Örebro University thesis style guidelines
+The extension attempts **ÖRU-compliant formatting**  and follows Örebro University thesis style guidelines.
-- **Custom fonts**: Uses Trade Gothic Next and Sabon Next font families
-- **Structured front matter**: Title page, copyright page, abstract with keywords
-- **Table of contents**: Automatically formatted with ORU heading styles
-- **List of papers**: Optional section for thesis-based dissertations
-- **Dedication page**: Optional dedication/acknowledgment section
-- **Custom bibliography title**: User-definable reference section title
-- **Numbered headings**: Four levels of heading styles (H1-H4)
-- **Equation numbering**: Chapter-based equation numbering
-- **Figure captions**: ORU-styled figure and table captions
-- **Footer formatting**: Alternating footer with title/author and page numbers

 ## Installation